MaRNEW/Output_Documents/6077_mail_discussion.md

 * Bandwidth is necessary, but not sufficient, for fully understanding underlying network characteristics.
 * Knowing the RRC state.
 If an endpoint knows it's in IDLE, DCH, FACH, etc it can make better decisions.

-#### Attempts to Gather Data
-These attempts at gathering data were mentioned on the [MaRNEW Mailing List](mailto:marnew@iab.org) discussion:

-* Facebook have asked a couple of vendors for congestion hints in a variety of ways, with no real response.
-*

 #### Issues with Gathering Data
 Some vendors and operators sited issues with gathering data, these are listed below: